 - Cost-Effective.
 If a broker secures a mortgage deal that beats the current bank offers, you save money.
 In addition, they may negotiate a better result due to their market expertise and access to the best deals available.

 - Pre-approval.
 If you are not yet sure of the property you wish to buy, a mortgage broker can arrange pre-approval so you know how much you can borrow and can confidently look at houses

 What are the drawbacks of a mortgage broker?

-Mortgage broker services are not for everyone and if you prefer to be in control of your choices and have access to the full range of New Zealand mortgages on offer, you may prefer to go direct.
+Mortgage broker services are not for everyone, and if you prefer to be in control of your choices and have access to the full range of New Zealand mortgages on offer, you may choose to go direct.
 You can benefit by making your own comparisons because:

 - A mortgage broker is a middleman.
-A mortgage broker liaises between you and the lender during the entire application process, so you are unlikely to even meet a lender representative because the paperwork can be processed through your mortgage broker.
+A mortgage broker liaises between you and the lender during the entire application process, so you are unlikely to meet a lender representative because you can process the paperwork through your mortgage broker.
 This arrangement means you may not get the chance to discover the service you receive from your lender or get to know your bank manager if you need to ask a question or find out more.